Subphotospheric emission from short gamma-ray bursts: Protons mold the multi-messenger signals: Short gamma-ray burst jet model

 \section{Short gamma-ray burst jet model}

 We perform a GR-MHD simulation of a black hole (BH)-powered jet in homologously expanding merger ejecta using the GPU-accelerated code \textsc{h-amr} \citep{Liska2022}.
-We reproduce the fiducial simulation of \citet{Gottlieb:2022sis}, $ {\rm \alpha3d5} $, with the only differences between our and their simulation being that here the jet is launched with a high magnetization of $ \sigma_0 = 150 $ and evolves for longer times and larger distances.
+We reproduce the fiducial simulation of \citet{Gottlieb:2022sis}, $ {\rm \alpha3d5} $, with the only differences between our and their simulation being that here the jet is launched with a high magnetization of $ \sigma_0 = 150 $ (leading to an asymptotic Lorentz factor of $\mathcal{O}($10-20$)$ compatible with those expected in sGRB jets \citep[e.g.][]{Zou:2017wtv}) and evolves for longer times and larger distances.
 The setup assumes that the binary merger remnant is a meta-stable neutron star that lasts for $ t_d = 0.5 $~s before collapsing into a BH with mass $ M_{\rm BH} = 3 M_\odot $ and dimensionless spin $ a =0.9375 $.
 During the meta-stable NS lifetime, a torus with mass $ M_t = 0.2M_\odot $ and a characteristic gas-to-magnetic pressure ratio of $1000$ forms around the compact object.
 Additionally, the merger debris reaches homologous expansion between velocities $ v_{\rm min} = 0.05 c $ and $ v_{\rm max} = 0.25 c $.
-Thus, the simulation is initiated with such torus around the BH, with homologous ejecta with mass $ M_{\rm{ej}} = 0.05\,M_\odot $, and azimuthally-symmetric baryon density profile:
+Thus, the simulation is initiated with such torus around the BH, with homologous ejecta with mass $ M_{\rm{ej}} = 0.05\,M_\odot $ (inspired by GW~170817, see e.g.~\cite{Kasen:2017sxr}), and azimuthally-symmetric baryon density profile:

 here $\theta$ is the polar angle and $\rho_0$ is determined by requiring that $ M_{\rm{ej}} = 0.05\,M_\odot $.

 We employ an ideal equation of state with a relativistic adiabatic index of $4/3$, within the full simulation setup provided in \cite{Gottlieb:2022sis}.
 We follow the jet evolution from its launch by the post-merger BH for $7$~s until its head reaches $ \sim 2 \times 10^{11}$~cm.